Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 For API users, this both clearly distinguishes these attributes from native attributes that originate from the UDM, and provides (via the namespace) information as to the origin or governance of the extension.
-The example below shows the JSON for a Staff resource that has been extended using a "_grandbend_" namespace.
+The example below shows the JSON for a Staff resource that has been extended using a `_grandbend_` namespace.

 ```json